Asifmahmud436/homecrew-frontend/README.md

 ## Lessons Learned

 After completing this project, I can:
 - Use multiple role base user
+- Can sort the services by average rankings
 - Deploy Projects on Vercel
 - Use supabase as a site for deploying my PostgreSQL